open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 for throwing and catching exceptions.

-When you begin at a place where different languages disagree about what an error or exception is and how to handle them, what do you do when you need standardized telemetry and error reporting across microservices written in those languages?
+When you begin at a place where different languages disagree about what an error or exception is and how to handle them, what do you use when you need standardized telemetry and error reporting across microservices written in those languages?
-OpenTelemetry is the tool we’ll use to address the following, and more:
+OpenTelemetry is the tool with which we'll address the following, and more:

 * How an error is visualized in a backend may not be where you think it’ll be, or how you expect it to look.